Avaiga/taipy-doc/CONTRIBUTING.md

     - pre-commit works - without mypy error.
     - GitHub's actions are passing.

-6. The taipy team will have a look at your Pull Request and will give feedback.
+6. The Taipy team will have a look at your Pull Request and will give feedback.
 If every requirement is valid, your work will be added in the next release, congratulation!